MythicalROM/manifest/readme.md

 Submitting Patches
 ------------------
-We're closed source, and patches are always welcome, always they work!
+We're copen source, and patches are always welcome, always they work!
 You can send patches by pull request.

-To initialize your local repository using the ParanoidAndroid trees, use a command like this:
+To initialize your local repository using the MythicalROM trees, use a command like this:

-    repo init -u git@bitbucket.org:mythicalrom/manifest.git -b myth-4.4
+    repo init -u git://github.com/MythicalROM/manifest.git -b myth-4.4

 Then to sync up: